wallarm/product-documentation/docs/4.6/fast/en/poc/jenkins-plugin.md

 Please note that the application must be already started and available for testing **before running security testing**.

-> #### Warning:: Network
->
+!!! warning "Network"
-> Before security testing, make sure that the FAST plugin and application are on the same network.
+    Before security testing, make sure that the FAST plugin and application are on the same network.

 {% collapse title="Variables in the testing mode" %}